brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 This is probably the most straightforward combo, using the Fighter’s skill with weapons for most of the damage, but taking a brief dip into Artificer for the returning weapon infusion.
 Fighters are the best class for weapon damage, getting a fighting style at level 1 and gaining multiple attacks with their class features.

-The Battle Master subclass brings a lot to this build with their maneuvers, which can boost damage, boost accuracy, and introduce some battlefield control measures like knocking opponents down.
+The Battle Master subclass brings a lot to this build with its maneuvers, which can boost damage, boost accuracy, and introduce some battlefield control measures like knocking opponents down.
 Though this is primarily a martial character, having the Battle Master’s maneuvers can make this feel like a caster.

 ### Fighter 2/Kensei Monk X